i40-Tools/CPSDocumentGenerator/README.md

 aml:ContaminateRoleClassAttribute   "0" , "1"
 aml:MultiHeterogeneity    "0....
 7"
-All other aml attributes can have values in range (min, max) If there is no range , and a single value for generation then randomization will be disabled and fixed number of elements will be generated.
+All other aml attributes can have values in range (min, max) If there is no range , and a single value is given for Element generation then randomization will be disabled and fixed number of elements will be generated. for e.g aml:InstanceHierarchysetInternalElement "1-10"; generates elements between 1-10 randomly

+aml:InstanceHierarchysetInternalElement "5"; generated exactly 5 elements.

 ```

 Example :